finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

 ## Implementing DAs in hidden iframes

-As described above, DA providers can leverage hidden iframes to establish a communication mechanism that is independent of a Parent window.
-This approach allows apps to connect to a DA even when they were not opened by that DA.
+As described above, DA providers can leverage hidden iframes to establish a communication mechanism that is independent of a parent window or frame.
+This approach allows apps to reconnect to a DA even when the parent window or frame has closed, or to connect a DA they've started themselves via a `failover` function.

-The hidden iframe url can be provided in two ways:
+The hidden iframe URL can be provided in two ways:

-1. By a Parent window - This allows DAs to redirect communications to via a hidden iframe that loads a known URL.
-The main benefit of this approach is that it can allow a system to continue to operate even if the parent window is closed.
+1. By a Parent window or frame - This allows DAs to handle communication via a hidden iframe that loads a known URL.
+The main benefit of this approach is that it can allow a system to continue to operate even if the parent window or frame is closed.
-2. By a `failover` function - When no parent DA can be found (such as when a tab is opened directly by an end user) then a failover function can create a hidden iframe and return a reference to it (a `WindowProxy`) to initiate communication with via the WCP and DACP in the same way as we do with a parent window.
-Alternatively, a `DesktopAgent` implementation maybe loaded directly and returned from the failover function, which `getAgent()` will pass-through.
+2. By a `failover` function - When no parent DA can be found (such as when a tab is opened directly by an end user) then a failover function can create a hidden iframe and return a reference to it (a `WindowProxy`) that is used to initiate communication via the WCP in the same way as we do with a parent window or frame.
+Alternatively, a `DesktopAgent` implementation may be loaded directly and returned from the `failover` function, which `getAgent()` will pass-through.

 ## Channel Selector and Intent Resolver User Interfaces